 Navigating homelessness as an individual can trigger unimaginable trauma and challenge; navigating homelessness as a parent brings about its own additional set of challenges and complexities, all of which have been worsened by the onset of the COVID-19 pandemic.

-On July 16, 2020, we connected with four mothers from New Jersey, Louisiana, Ohio, and Louisiana to share their unique parental perspectives.
+On July 16, 2020, we connected with four mothers from New Jersey, Louisiana, Ohio, and Illinois to share their unique parental perspectives.
 Through this discussion, we learned about some of the challenges facing parents and their children who are navigating homelessness during the COVID-19 era; the assistance they have found thus far, and the support they still need, but have not yet received.

 The discussion was the second in a Congressional briefing series co-hosted by the National Network for Youth, Family Promise, and First Focus Campaign for Children.
 The parent panel discussion was moderated by National Network For Youth’s Director of Youth Partnerships, Yorri Berry.
 This briefing also featured two special guests, Congressman Steve Stivers (R-OH), and Congressman Danny K. Davis (D-IL).
 Congressman Stivers is the sponsor of the Homeless Children and Youth Act (H.R.
 2001) Congressman Davis is a cosponsor of the Emergency Family Stabilization Act (H.R.
 7950).
 This blog includes the transcript of the briefing, and video highlights.